bostoncleek/ergodic_exploration/README.md

 This package was built and tested using [Armadillo](http://arma.sourceforge.net/) 10.1.1.
 You will need to install Armadillo.

 ## Workspace
-Create a catkin workspace or clone in an existing workspace
+Create a catkin workspace or clone in an existing workspace.

 ```
 mkdir -p ~/exploration_ws/src